Treading Under Foot the Son of God

 We know well that “The Lord shall judge his people,” and that “It is a fearful thing to fall into the hands of the living God.”

-•The Epistle to the Hebrews issues a further warning against falling away from Christ in chapter 10 vv.26-31.
+The Epistle to the Hebrews issues a further warning against falling away from Christ in chapter 10 verses 26-31.
 Here, believers are warned not to “sin wilfully” after having received the knowledge of the truth, i.e. the gospel (v.26).
-This is the sin of intentionally having “trodden under foot the Son of God,” and of counting his sanctifying “blood of the covenant” (i.e. the New Covenant) as an “unholy thing,” and of “do[ing] despite to the Spirit of grace” (v.29).
+This is the sin of intentionally having “trodden under foot the Son of God,” and of counting his “blood of the covenant, wherewith he was sanctified, unholy thing,”1 and of “do[ing] despite to the Spirit of grace” (v.29).

 Such wickedness, we are warned, deserves a “much surer punishment” than the capital punishment for despising the law of Moses (v.28)—indeed an eternal punishment that would be measured out by the living God himself—his “judgment and fiery indignation” against this particular sin (vv.27,30-31).